Compliance With Charity Laws: Everything You Need to Know

-All notices, advertisements and other documents issued by or on behalf of the charity soliciting for money or other property for the benefit of the charity.
+- notices, advertisements and other documents issued by or on behalf of the charity soliciting for money or other property for the benefit of the charity

-All bills rendered by the charity and in all its invoices, receipts and letters of credits.
+- bills rendered by the charity and in all its invoices, receipts and letters of credits

 Does the statement need to be in English?

-This statement must be in English.
-In case of a document being wholly in Welsh, the statement may be in Welsh if it includes “elusen cofrestredig” (the Welsh equivalent of “registered charity”).
+The statement must be in English.
+However, if the document is wholly in Welsh, the statement may be in Welsh if it includes “elusen cofrestredig” (the Welsh equivalent of “registered charity”).

 What happens if I don’t comply?